semanticsean/ATAT/README.md

 ### Examples: Modifiers like !summarize.json!, !summarize.marketing!, and !summarize.budget! instruct the system to format the summarized content in a specific way, be it JSON structure, marketing-oriented language, or budget format.

 # 📜 License
 This project is proudly under the MIT License.
-Feel free to adapt, use, and share it in your AI endeavors.
+See LICENSE.

+# Accelerate.
+💪🏼🦾